 Lectures will also be recorded and will be made available on the course’s eLearning website.

 Teaching will take place at the University of Sydney's Camperdown campus.
-Teaching will be held as two blocks of two days; a Friday and a Saturday.
+Venue to be advised.

 (late applications may be accepted)

 Discounts are available for a group of participants from the same institution or organisation, as follows:

 - 3-4 participants: 10% discount

 The University's tuition fees are reviewed annually and may be varied during the period of study.
 The exact tuition fee may depend on the specific units of study in which you apply.

 Applicants wanting to undertake the Human and Animal Research Ethics short course need to complete the application form and tax invoice (PDF).

 If you would like to apply for a group, please complete the group application form and tax invoice (PDF).